ucdavis/ECS272-Fall2022/Homework2/README.md

+# TLDR
+For Assignment 2 use this link: https://github.com/ucdavis/ECS272-Fall2022/tree/aca108f5dd5728a7e6db68eeda6219ba1fa4ece2

+For Assignment 3 use latest changes in the Pull Request (https://github.com/ucdavis/ECS272-Fall2022/pull/8)

-# UPDATED (AGAIN) Portion of README For Assignment 3
+# UPDATED (AGAIN) Portion of README For Assignment 3 (Scroll Down to See Assignment 2 Updates)
-Will be the same instructions and dimensions as for HW2, as you can see right below this.
+Will be the same instructions and dimensions as for HW2, as you'll see right below:
+1. Change directory into the `Vue-Skeleton template` under `Homework 2 folder`.
+2. Run `npm i` to install node modules as needed
+3. Run `npm run` start to start the sever.

+Please use the latest hash in the git commit log to find the code submission for Assignment 3!
+This should also be the latest changes within the pull request itself.

 Cool NEW Features for HW3!
 1. Focus View: Parallel Coordinates showing intensity. `Interaction technique includes brushing`, which then filters the sunburst chart.